leekelleher/umbraco-hodgepodge/README.md

 # Umbraco Hodgepodge

-This collection of miscellaneous Umbraco components are things that feel too small to be their own project.
+This collection of miscellaneous Umbraco components are things that felt too small to be their own project.

 But they needed somewhere to publicly live, so here we are.

 ## PreValue Editors